bgachara/bgachara.github.io/posts/databases.md

 ### Relational Algebra

 - It defines the ordering of the high-level steps of how to compute a query.
-- A better approach is to state the high-level answer that you want the DBMS to compute.
+A better approach of which is to state the high-level answer that you want the DBMS to compute.
-- The relational model is independent of any query language implementations
+- The relational model is independent of any query language implementations.
 - The DBMS is responsible for efficient evaluation of the query with high-end systems having a sophisticated query optimzer that can rewrite queries and search for optimal execution strategies.
 - Fundamental operations to retrieve and manipulate tuples in a relation based on set algebra(unordered lists with no duplicate)
 - Each operator takes one or more relations as its inputs and outputs a new relation and we can chain operators together to create more complex operations.

-- Operations
+#### Operations

 - Select
-    - choose a subset of the tuples from a relation that satisfies a selection predicate.
-      - predicate acts as a filter to retain only tuples that fulfill its qualifying requirements.
-      - can combine multiple predicataes using conjuctions/disjunctions.
+  - Choose a subset of the tuples from a relation that satisfies a selection predicate with the predicate acting as a filter to retain only tuples that fulfill its qualifying requirements and we can combine multiple predicataes using conjuctions/disjunctions.

 - Projection
-    - generate a relation with tuples that contains only the specified attributes, can rearrange attributes ordering, remove unwanted attributes and can manipulate the values.
+  - Generate a relation with tuples that contains only the specified attributes, can rearrange attributes ordering, remove unwanted attributes and can manipulate the values.

 - Union
-    - generate a relation that contains all tuples that appear in either only one or both input relations.
+  - Generate a relation that contains all tuples that appear in either only one or both input relations.

 - Intersection
-    - generate a relation that contains only tuples that appear in both of the input relations.
+  - Generate a relation that contains only tuples that appear in both of the input relations.

 - Difference
-    - generate a relation that contains only tuples that appear in the first and not the second of the input relations.
+  - Generate a relation that contains only tuples that appear in the first and not the second of the input relations.

 - Product
-    - generate a relation that contains all possible combinations of tuples from the input relations.
+  - Generate a relation that contains all possible combinations of tuples from the input relations.

 - Join
-    - generate a relation that contains all tuples that are a combination of two tuples(one form each relation) with a common value for one or more attributes.
+  - Generate a relation that contains all tuples that are a combination of two tuples(one form each relation) with a common value for one or more attributes.

 - Extra operators
   - Rename, Assignment, Duplicate Elimination, Aggregation, Sorting, Division